sidharrth2002/Stem/README.md

 ## Latest Update
-Our code is closed to be cleaned up and will be released soon and please stay tuned!
+Our code is close to being cleaned up and will be released soon.
+Please stay tuned!